 The Keppel Islands are a group of 18 islands located around 15 km off the Capricorn Coast.
 Great Keppel, as the name would imply, is the largest and very easy to visit from the Keppel Bay Marina just south of Yeppoon.

 With 17 beaches and a range of walking tracks, you aren’t going to be bored out here.
-The waters are crystal clear and beautiful for swimming, being in the southern Great Barrier Reef the snorkelling is also popular with tropical fish, coral and turtles.
+The waters are crystal clear and beautiful for swimming, being in the southern Great Barrier Reef snorkelling is also popular with tropical fish, coral and turtles to see.

 You can hire snorkelling gear from the beach shack and hike to some of the better snorkelling spots like Monkey Beach or join one of the snorkelling trips that head out to Middle Island or the more sheltered beaches depending on the weather and tide.
 There are also kayaks to hire from the beach as another way to get around the rocky heads to different beaches.